Me4th/wp-travelshop-theme/travelshop/readme-theme.md

 * /vendor (home of the pressmind web-core sdk)
     * ...
     * /pressmind
-        * /lib
-            * ...
-            * /cli (a tool collection for maintaining the web-core sdk)
-                * ...
-                * import.php (importer for pressmind data)
-                * install.php (installs the pressmind data model)
-                * integrity_check.php (check/sync the datamodell with the pressmind® PIM)
-                * config.json (the pressmind web-core sdk config, look he're for database credentials, pressmind api settings or image sizes)

 * 404.php
 * composer.json
 * config-routing.php (setup your a custom routing here)